ThomasNewton03/ThomasNewton03.github.io/_pages/about.md

 1. Conduct fundamental studies in the perception of electrotactile stimulation
 2. Engineer sustainable electrode hardware and closed-loop impedance management for personalized feedback
 3. Create and validate new electrotactile and multimodal interactions
-4. Evaluate and demonstrate the practical effectiveness of electrotactile haptics in real world use
+4. Evaluate and demonstrate the practical effectiveness of electrotactile haptics in real world usel

 ---